trueroad/extractpdfmark/README.md

 This time, the main PDF contains duplicates of the same full sets of fonts.
 Therefore, Ghostscript can remove the duplicates.
 This may considerably reduce the main PDF-file's size.
+(Note: Ghostscript 9.17 - 9.21 needs `-dPDFDontUseFontObjectNum`
+commandline option for removing duplicate fonts.
+If you use Ghostscript 9.22+, you cannot use this "full set embedding" method since it cannot remove duplicate fonts.
+In this case, you can use "*not* embedding" method as following.)

 Finally,
 if the small PDF files contain some fonts that are *not* embedded,